peteroupc/peteroupc.github.io/bernoulli.md

 - Where an algorithm says "if _a_ is less than _b_", where _a_ and _b_ are uniform random numbers, it means to run the **URandLess** algorithm on the two PSRNs, or do a less-than operation on _a_ and _b_, as appropriate.
 - For best results, the algorithms should be implemented using exact rational arithmetic (such as `Fraction` in Python or `Rational` in Ruby).

+The algorithms as described here do not always lead to the best performance.
+An implementation may change these algorithms as long as they produce the same results as the algorithms as described here.
+Some algorithms are described as "uniformly fast".
+This means that their average running time is bounded from above for all choices of &lambda; and other parameters (Devroye 1986, esp. p.
+717)<sup>[**(11)**](#Note11)</sup>.

 **Algorithms for exp(&minus;&lambda;)**.

 The algorithm in (Flajolet et al., 2010)<sup>[**(1)**](#Note1)</sup> calls for generating a Poisson(&lambda;) random number and returning 1 if that number is 0, or 0 otherwise.
 The Poisson generator in turn involves generating a geometric(&lambda;) random number _G_<sup>[**(3)**](#Note3)</sup>, then _G_ uniform random numbers, then returning _G_ only if all _G_ uniform numbers are sorted.<sup>[**(4)**](#Note4)</sup>  The algorithm follows.